Honda Element Insurance Rates

 Rates are averaged for all Honda Element models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save up to $110 per year simply by quoting online in advance
+- It is possible to save approximately $110 per year simply by quoting online well ahead of the renewal date

 Shopping for Honda Element insurance rates is one of the best ways to reduce rates.
 It will also help you discover how much does a new Honda Element cost in comparison to an older model, such as a 2010 model.